wp-document-revisions/wp-document-revisions/readme.txt

 A chronological list of all documents a user has access to can be seen at yourdomain.com/documents/.
 Moreover, because documents are really posts, many built in WordPress features should work and public documents should act similar to posts on the front end (searching, archives, etc.).
 The plugin comes with a customizable recently revised documents widget, as well as two shortcodes to display documents and document revisions (details below).

 = Can WP Document Revisions work in my language? = Yes!
-WP Document Revisions has not been translated *yet*, but is designed to by fully internationalized.
+So far WP Document Revisions has been translated to frencn, and is designed to by fully internationalized.
 If you enjoy the plugin and are interested in contributing a translation (it's super easy), please take a look at the [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) page.
 If you do translate the plugin, please be sure to [contact the plugin author](http://ben.balter.com/contact/) so that it can be included in future releases for other to use.

 = Will in work with WordPress MultiSite =
 Yes!
 Each site can have its own document repository (with the ability to give users different permissions on each repository), or you can create one shared document repository across all sites.